jscianna/Decentland-Directory/docs/w3gram.md

 <h1>w3gram protocol structure</h1>

 According the the pros and cons mentioned above, w3gram will be a "better" hybrid built totally onchain.

+<h2>1- Community</h2>

+communities created over w3gram will have a standard hardcoded tag-key defined as `tribus` ; example: `"tribus", "meme-stan"`.
+And if you want to compare it to Reddit, each `"tribus", "tribus-name"` key-value pair tag is equivalent to a `/r/communityName`on Reddit.

+Transaction's tag feature provided by Arweave blockchain will be used as a "Database" - hierarchical tagging